"A writer’s job is not to judge, but to seek, to understand."

-At its core is a philosophy that attempts to rearrange the roots of our perceptions and the influences shape them — sometimes considered visual biases.
-Reinterpreting everyday categories, 'Other' is a concept similar to what Einstein coined combinatorial play, or the idea of seeing and combining the familiar from unfamiliar positions.
-This principle echoes with a spirit of 'mindfulness' that is critical to reading and observing ourselves in an image laden landscape.
-Together, the 12 Degrees offer a sympathetic eye onto the often mindless 'primers' used to distort our appetites and appeals.
-But you'll notice one recurring theme here that psychologists call a theory of mind, and it highlights the ability to ascribe motivations, performances, beliefs, perspectives to both a self, and to others.
-But it's also and ability to acknowledge a line of thinking that might differ from one's own.
+At its core is a philosophy that attempts to rearrange the roots of our perceptions and the influences shaping them — sometimes considered our visual biases.
+Reinterpreting everyday categories, ‘Other’ is a concept similar to what Einstein coined combinatorial play or the idea of seeing and combining the familiar from unfamiliar positions.
+This principle echoes with a spirit of ‘mindfulness’ that is critical to reading and observing ourselves and others in an image-laden landscape.
+Together, the 12 Degrees offer a sympathetic eye onto the often mindless ‘primers’ used to distort the appetites and appeals that shape us.
+But you’ll notice one recurring theme here that psychologists call a theory of mind, and it highlights the ability to ascribe motivations, performances, beliefs, perspectives to both a self and others.
+But it’s also an ability to acknowledge a line of thinking that might differ from one’s own.
 In many ways, to conceive of others requires language and interaction.
-It can shape us, distort us, inspire us, or lead us astray, and bias can be a factor in our understandings.
+It can shape us, distort us, inspire us, or lead us astray, and bias can be a factor in our understandings of it.
 The 12 Degrees re-imagine the dialogues and elusive biases that shape us as both viewers and the viewed.